joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 256-bit random value.
 Because the value is eventually stored in the encrypted local store, it is generated as a ByteArray object.
 The `makeSalt()` method uses the `Math.random()` method to randomly generate the value.
-The `Math.random()` method can’t generate 256 bits at one time.
+The `Math.random()` method can't generate 256 bits at one time.
 Instead, the code uses a loop to call `Math.random()` eight times.
 Each time, a random uint value between 0 and 4294967295 (the maximum uint value) is generated.
 A uint value is used for convenience, because a uint uses exactly 32 bits.
 By writing eight uint values